tigera-solutions/cc-aks-strengthen-security-workshop/mod/module-3-admission-controller.md

 1. Configure the Admission Controller.

-   Calico Cloud uses the Admission Controller to accept or reject resources that create pods based on configured ContainerAdmissionPolicies    rules.
-For more information refer to Calico Cloud Admission Controller documentation.
+   Calico Cloud uses the Admission Controller to accept or reject resources that create pods based on configured `ContainerAdmissionPolicies` rules.
+For more information, refer to Calico Cloud Admission Controller documentation.

    Instructions for **Linux**: